top of page

-But in Melbourne, with the recent heavy rains and floods, they are even more active in areas where they would not normally be as they are trying to stay away from rising flood waters.
+Now things get complicated when you get heavy rains and floods, even when its cold.
+Snakes tend to get more active in areas where they would not normally be as they are trying to stay away from rising flood waters.

-Being cold blooded, snakes are attracted to places where they can lay in the sun and warm up their bodies for the day after a cold night.
-They are also particularly active at this time of year after their long winter hibernation.
+Normally, because they are cold blooded, snakes are attracted to places where they can lay in the sun and warm up their bodies for the day after a cold night.
+So when the sun comes out they come out.
+They are also particularly active in early summer after their long winter hibernation.

 If you see a snake on a path or road ahead of you, the simple solution is to back away slowly so as not to scare the snake.
 It will only attack you (in defense of itself) if it thinks you are going to harm it.
 Or it will bite you of course, if you stand on it.
 (That’s a reflex response.)